Registration & Jurisprudence Exam

 11. Where and how often is the Jurisprudence Exam administered?

-The Jurisprudence Exam is administered in Vancouver twice per year, June and November.
+The Jurisprudence Exam is administered online twice per year, July and November.

 12. Do I have to attend the College’s Orientation Session?

 Yes, attending the College’s Orientation session is mandatory.

 13. How long does it take to get the Jurisprudence Exam results?